felton/HandyPurge/README.md

 Handy Purge lives in the status bar and has a small menu, so execution is simple.

-### TODOs
+### TODO:

-Soon I hope to add the ability to run the app on startup
+* Ability to run the app on startup
+* Changing the icon while memory is purged
+* Give the app an icon

 ---------